Ultimate Canada

 Each August, teams from across the country travel to the Canadian Ultimate Championships (CUC) to compete for the national title in 7 different divisions: mixed, open, women's, junior open, junior women, masters open and masters women.
-Teams compete at this seven-day tournament not only to determine the national champion, but also to determine who will represent Canada at the next world championships.
+Teams compete at this seven-day tournament not only to determine the national champion but also to determine who will represent Canada at the next world championships.

-From 2016 to 2019, the mixed divisions were held as a separate event from the remaining divisions.
+From 2016 to 2019, the mixed divisions were held separately from the remaining divisions.

-In 2022, the format was changed again with the three Masters divisions at their own event, the three senior divisions at their own event, and the two Junior divisions at their own event.
+In 2022, the format was changed again with the three Masters divisions at their event, the three senior divisions at their event, and the two Junior divisions at their own event.